MasonG27/Game-Development-Project/index.md

 <p><img src="Notify.PNG" /></p>

 <p>The great thing about this combat system is the tagging allows for you to easily do damage to multiple enemies by just adding a tag to them.
 A great example is the turrets, all I had to do was give them a health variable and tag them as an enemy and boom, they are able to take damage from the player.
-The reason this is important is it saves so much time instead of reimplamenting the same blueprint and having to adjust different variables.</p>
+The reason this is important is it saves so much time instead of reimplementing the same blueprint and having to adjust different variables.</p>

 <p>Once I got my basic damage system setup it was time to design and add functionality to an enemy.
 I started with the red buff camp, MOBAS have small areas in the jungle called camps which have monsters that help your character gain experience and gold when killed.</p>